The Great Gig in the Sky

-"The Great Gig in the Sky" is the fifth track on The Dark Side of the Moon, a 1973 album by the English progressive rock band Pink Floyd.
-The song features music by keyboard player Richard Wright and wordless vocals by session singer Clare Torry.
-It is one of only three Pink Floyd songs to feature vocals from an outside artist.
-The Great Gig in the Sky was released as a digital single in February 2023 to promote The Dark Side of the Moon 50th Anniversary box set.
+"The Great Gig in the Sky" is the fifth track on The Dark Side of the Moon, a 1973 album by English rock band Pink Floyd.
+The song features music by keyboard player Richard Wright and improvised, wordless vocals by session singer Clare Torry.
+It is one of only three Pink Floyd songs to feature lead vocals from an outside artist.
+The Great Gig in the Sky was released as a digital single on February 10, 2023, to promote The Dark Side of the Moon 50th Anniversary box set.

-Composition
+Recording

+Background

-The song began as a Richard Wright chord progression which was known as "The Mortality Sequence" or "The Religion Song".
+The song began as a chord progression created by keyboard player Richard Wright, which was known in its early stages as "The Mortality Sequence" or "The Religion Song".

-During the first half of 1972 it was performed live as a simple organ instrumental, accompanied by spoken-word samples from the Bible and snippets of speeches by Malcolm Muggeridge, a British writer known for his conservative religious views.
+During the first half of 1972, it was performed live as a simple organ instrumental, accompanied by spoken-word extracts from the Bible and snippets of speeches by Malcolm Muggeridge, a British writer known for his conservative religious views.

 By September 1972, the lead instrument had been switched to a piano, with an arrangement very similar to the final form but without vocals, and with a slightly different chord sequence in the middle.
 Various sound effects were tried over the track, including recordings of NASA astronauts communicating on space missions, but none was satisfactory.

-Finally, a couple of weeks before the album was due to be finished, the band thought of having a female singer "wail" over the music.